Nord-Tech-Systems-LLC/beldum_package_manager/README.md

 }
 ```

-3. Execute `beldum --install example_package` to install the preferred package.
+3. Execute `beldum install example_package` to install the preferred package.